Clinic (outpatient) services are typically 8 a.m. to 5 p.m., Monday through Friday. Hospital services vary with each department.

 If you are attending medical school in an English-speaking country, you may submit a statement to that effect.
-English speaking countries are predominantly English-speaking countries and include regions such as Canada, Ireland, UK, Off shore Caribbean, and South Africa, for instance.
-Additionally, you may be eligible for a TOEFL waiver if you have attended secondary school or university in the US, Canada, or another predominantly English-speaking country and must submit your school transcript and include this information on your CV.
-If your medical school is not located in a predominant English-speaking country, we will not accept an official letter from your Dean stating that your school is conducted in English.
+English-speaking countries include those where English is predominantly spoken, such as Canada, Ireland, UK, offshore Caribbean and South Africa.
+Additionally, you may be eligible for a TOEFL waiver if you have attended secondary school or university in the US, Canada or another predominantly English-speaking country.
+If so, submit your school transcript and include this information on your CV.
+If your medical school is not located in a predominantly English-speaking country, we will not accept an official letter from your dean stating that your school is conducted in English.

 Please do not request a waiver without meeting the above criteria.